jorgebucaran/hyperapp/docs/architecture/views.md

 Sometimes Hyperapp needs help determining how certain elements have changed.
 This is generally the case for VNodes that are rendered based on arrays in the state.
 This is because array items may have shifted around a lot during a state change, so when they get rendered the VNodes that currently represent them might be completely different than before.

-Since Hyperapp can’t know for sure it must assume everything had changed requiring a full render every time.
+Since Hyperapp can't know for sure it must assume everything had changed requiring a full render every time.

 For an example, look at the [`key:`](../api/h.md#key) documentation for [`h()`](../api/h.md).